-Where, after three attempts to give an application or a notice by EToN (duly recorded by the person serving the application or notice), the application or notice cannot be given (for example because the distant server is down), notification should be given by telephone or fax for immediate activities, with the formal EToN application or notice following as soon as reasonably practicable.
-Other applications or notices may be given by other electronic means (e.g. e-mail or fax).
-Postal applications will only be accepted following pre-agreement with the Permit Authority.
-Following recovery of service a copy of the application or notice should then be sent through EToN to ensure information on the works are correctly recorded in the register.
+Where, after three attempts to give an application or a notice by electronic means (duly recorded by the person serving the application or notice), the application or notice cannot be given, notification should be given by telephone or e-mail for immediate activities, with the formal electronic application or notice following as soon as reasonably practicable.
+Other applications or notices may be given by other electronic means (e.g. e-mail).
+Following recovery of service a copy of the application or notice should then be sent through the electronic management system to ensure information on the works are correctly recorded in the register.